 Contractor Overhead and Taxes

-Since we used a general contractor for the remodel, there were additional costs for overhead not originally expected.
-As I’ve mentioned a few times, the contractors did really good work on the kitchen.
-Much better than I could have even come close to.
-Plus, if I attempted to complete this remodel myself with the help of friends and family, it would have taken months.
-With two small children at home that would have been really tough.
+Since we used a general contractor for the remodel, there were additional costs for overhead not expected initially.
+As I’ve mentioned a few times, the contractors did good work on the kitchen.
+It’s much better than I could have even come close to.
+Plus, if I attempted to complete this remodel myself with the help of friends and family, it would have taken months with two small children at home, which would have been tough.

-Our general contractor also communicated really well, which I appreciated.
+Our general contractor also communicated well, which I appreciated.
 Really, the only downside to our general contractor was that he was a bit dramatic when things didn’t go as planned.
-Instead, I was often the one coming up with potential solutions to problems.
-He had a lot of experience but frequently came across things he had “never seen” before.
+Instead, I often came up with potential solutions to problems.
+He had a lot of experience but frequently encountered things he had “never seen” before.

-All in all it was a good experience.
+All in all, it was a good experience.
 I would use them again for another large project.
-In fact, if we eventually get involved in rental properties we will consider them for any work.
+If we eventually get involved in rental properties, we will consider them for any work.

 Kitchen Remodel Cost: $2,800 ($500 for materials (taxes); $2,300 for labor)